Last Updated on August 13, 2023 by Jim Ferri

 El Barrio, Spanish for “the neighborhood,” is the nickname for East Harlem, a largely Spanish-speaking Puerto Rican and Dominican community.

-This small museum on the New York City Museum Mile is on the edge of that neighborhood.
+El Museo del Barrio on the New York City Museum Mile is on the edge of that neighborhood.
 Often referred to as El Museo, it focuses on Latin American and Caribbean art, primarily Puerto Rican.
 It’s the only New York City museum with Latino culture at its core.

 It has a good fine arts collection and also hosts a series of cultural festivities, educational programming, and literary discussions.